sfigg/commercialization-public/manufacture/iot/BSPHardware.md

 > You can copy the bsp cab files to a folder, say `C:\MyBSPs\`, and `set BSPPKG_DIR=C:\MyBSPs\` in the IoTCoreShell to use these files in the imaging process.

 ## Raspberry Pi BSP

-Raspberry drivers are available at [ms-iot/bsp](https://github.com/ms-iot/bsp).
+Raspberry driver sources are available at [ms-iot/bsp](https://github.com/ms-iot/bsp).

 Steps to create the drivers :

 1. Check out [ms-iot/bsp](https://github.com/ms-iot/bsp) project.
 2. Build the bcm2386 solution (Release or Debug)
     * You can also download the prebuilt binaries from [rpibsp_wm.zip](https://github.com/ms-iot/iot-adk-addonkit/releases/download/v4.4/rpibsp-wm.zip).
 3. Launch [IoTCoreShell](https://github.com/ms-iot/iot-adk-addonkit), select arm

     * In ms-iot/bsp project folder, run `tools\binexport.cmd Release (or) Debug C:\RPiBSP` to export the binaries to `C:\RPiBSP` folder.
 If you are using prebuilt binaries, you can skip this step and unzip the binaries to `C:\RPiBSP`.